Frequently Asked Questions

 .
 What does it mean to work in a position with national security responsibilities?
 (2008+ awardees)

 NSEP defines “national security” broadly.
 This definition includes not only defense and anti-terrorism efforts, but also topics such as economic stability, international development, environmental conservation, and public health.
 The NSEP Service team encourages you to make a clear, compelling case for how the work that you are doing has national security implications.
 The terms and conditions of your NSEP award stipulate that your search for jobs in fulfillment of your service requirement take place in three tiers.
-These are: Tier One: Four priority agencies (Department of Defense, Department of Homeland Security, Department of State (including USAID), and the Intelligence Community) Tier Two: Federal positions (outside of the four priority agencies) with national security responsibilities Tier Three: Positions in U.S. based education, related to your NSEP-funded study (language, region, or field of study) To receive service credit for work in Tier Two or Tier Three, you must demonstrate good-faith effort to find a position in the tiers above it.
-To show evidence of your good-faith job search efforts in the above tiers, you must record positions for which you have applied in your NSEPnet Job Search History Log.
-Although there is no concrete number of job applications that qualify as a good-faith effort, past award recipients who have successfully petitioned to fulfill their service requirement in Tier Two have applied for 10 to 20 jobs in Tier One.
-Those who have successfully petitioned their service requirement in Tier Three have applied for 10 to 20 jobs in Tier One and 10 to 20 jobs in Tier Two.
+These are: Tier One: Four priority agencies (Department of Defense, Department of Homeland Security, Department of State (including USAID), and the Intelligence Community) Tier Two: Federal positions (outside of the four priority agencies) with national security responsibilities Tier Three: Positions in U.S. based education, related to your NSEP-funded study (language, region, or field of study) Before seeking credit for work in Tier Three, you must first demonstrate a full and good faith effort to secure a position in the top two tiers by logging all job applications using the job search history log in NSEPnet.
+In order to successfully petition to fulfill your service requirement in Tier Three, you must apply for at least 20 jobs in Tiers One and/or Two.
+Note that service credit in the field of education is approved on a case-by-case basis.
+Many awardees have also completed Tier One and Tier Two service through federal contractors and cooperative agreements.
+Work that is less than 100% federally funded and otherwise approvable will be prorated by the proportion of federal funding to total funding.
+Work funded by federal grants is not eligible for service credit.

 Back to Top